Chrismukkah: Exact coincidence of Hanukkah with Christmas

 In 2005, the sunset of December 25 coincided with 25 Kislev, the first night of Hanukkah, making Christmas Day and the beginning of Hanukkah the same day.
-This will not happen again until 2024.
+This happened again in 2024 and will again in 2035.
 In 2016, the sunset of December 24 coincided with 25 Kislev, the first day of Hanukkah, making Christmas Eve and the beginning of Hanukkah the same day.
 This will not happen again until 2027.

 Similar holidays

 A similarly named holiday called Christmanukkah was featured in The Strangerhood.
 Unlike Chrismukkah, Christmanukkah is twenty days long (twelve days of Christmas and another eight for Hanukkah), and all of the days are spent receiving gifts and eating until passing out.
 Pants and pumpkin cider are considered a traditional gift.

-Hannumass was created by Boys II Men singer Wanya Morris and his wife.
+Hannumass was created by Boyz II Men singer Wanya Morris and his wife.
 Referenced in ABC's A Very Boy Band Holiday.

 Similar neologisms such as Chrismahanukwanzakah and HanuKwanzMas blend Christmas, Hanukkah, and Kwanzaa.